|MP 9.03.21||Aqueous Shunts and Stents for Glaucoma|

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 A search of the MEDLINE database was initially performed through June 2008 on shunts that were in U.S. Food and Drug Administration (FDA) trials at the time.
 In 2009, the literature was updated to include aqueous shunts that had been previously cleared by the FDA.
-The policy has since been updated periodically; the most recent literature update was performed for the period of April 2012 through August 2012.
+The policy has since been updated periodically; the most recent literature update was performed through August 13, 2013.

 FDA-Approved/Cleared Aqueous Shunts